Project Creation with arc

-This page covers the basics of creating and running a project.
+This page covers the basics of installation, creating and running a project.
 Run

 arc help for a full list of commands and descriptions.